Quinten, Switzerland

-Quinten is a hamlet situated on the north shore of the Walensee in Switzerland.
+Quinten is a hamlet situated on the north shore of the Walensee (Lake Walen) in the canton of St. Gallen, Switzerland.
 It belongs to the municipality of Quarten.
 As there are no roads leading to Quinten, it is only reachable by boat or on foot.

 Geography

 Quinten consists of two main villages (Quinten and Au) and a large number of weekend houses that can be found throughout the villages.
-Au is the smaller of the two parts of Quinten and lies about one kilometer to the east of the main village.
+Au is the smaller of the two parts of Quinten and lies about 1 km to the east of the main village.
+Both are on a hiking trail between Weesen and Walenstadt, which passes by the Betlis Chapel and Seerenbach Falls.

-Quinten is an incredibly steep part of Switzerland and reaches from 419m above sea level (mean level of the Walensee) to 2193m above sea level.
-The horizontal distance between the main village and Schären (highest point) is about 2 kilometers.

-The rock in and around Quinten mainly consists of limestone which is responsible for the near-vertical cliffs towering above Quinten.
+Situated below the Leistchamm and south-west of the seven peaks of the Churfirsten mountain range, Quinten lies at the foot of a steep terrain, which reaches from 419 m above sea level (mean level of the Walensee) to 2193 m above sea level.
+The horizontal distance between the main village and Schären, the highest point, is about 2 km.
+The rock in and around Quinten mainly consists of limestone, which is responsible for the near-vertical cliffs towering above Quinten.

-Due to the sheltered location at the foot of the Churfirsten mountain range, Quinten has one of the mildest climates known north of the alps.
-This is an important factor in the local wine growing industry.
+Due to the sheltered location, Quinten has one of the mildest climates known north of the Alps.
+For this reason, the northern coast of Walensee, and Quinten in particular, is sometimes nicknamed "the riviera".
+This climate is an important factor for the local wine growing industry.

 History

 The name of the hamlet probably goes back to early medieval times and the administration of the bishopric of Chur.
-It follows the pattern of other villages along the Walensee which are called Terzen and Quarten (based on Latin ordinal numbers, tertius, quartus, quintus).
+It follows the pattern of other villages along the Walensee which are called Terzen and Quarten (based on Latin ordinal numbers: tertius, quartus, quintus).
+Accordingly, its coat of arms features the Roman numeral V.

-The hamlet of Quinten belonged to the Abbey in Pfäffers from the 9th century AD before it became part of the Austrian dominion of Windegg.
-After 1438 it became part of the Gaster.
+The hamlet of Quinten belonged to the Abbey in Pfäfers from the 9th century AD before it became part of the Austrian dominion of Windegg.
+After 1438, it became part of the Landvogtei Gaster.
+In 1523, it became part of Quarten (since 2001 in the Sarganserland district).

 The small local church was built in 1765.
 It contains some 20th-century frescos.